Article

 If you'd prefer some support along the way the SME Growth Cohort is ideal.

-It is a group of SME owners/execs who share an interest in using technology to drive business growth.
+It is a group of highly motivated small and medium sized business owners/execs seeking growth acceleration through modern technology adoption.
 We meet virtually once a week for a live Q&A and discussion around the CIAI Framework and other playbooks.

 Graham’s SME Growth Cohort has been packed full of useful takeaways, relevant to any forward-thinking business owner.
 As the founder of a new tech startup, it was great to be able to ask direct questions and learn from the experience of not just Graham, but the other members of the cohort too.
 From introductions, to tech knowledge and strategy, these sessions are an absolute must for any SME business owner that is keen to learn how to do things better than they already are.
 Would definitely recommend!